Rimadyl for Dogs

 Carprofen100 mg

-Rimadyl is a non-steroidal anti-inflammatory (NSAID) used to treat pain and inflammation due to arthritis and other joint diseases, including hip dysplasia.
-It's also used to reduce pain associated with surgery or dental procedures, as well as to reduce fever.
-Rimadyl works by reducing hormones that cause pain and inflammation in the body.
+Rimadyl for dogs is a non-steroidal anti-inflammatory drug (NSAID) used to treat acute or chronic pain and inflammation in dogs caused by arthritis, hip dysplasia, and other joint diseases.
+Rimadyl for dogs is also used to reduce postoperative pain associated with orthopedic surgery or dental procedures, as well as to reduce fever.
+Rimadyl reduces the hormones that cause pain and inflammation in the body, especially in canine osteoarthritis.
 Rimadyl may also be used for purposes other than those listed here.
 Rimadyl requires a prescription from your veterinarian.

 Dogs (over six weeks of age)